wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Cross-Site Scripting (XSS)

 External: [OWASP XSS Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html) · [OWASP DOM-based XSS Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.html).
-Pair output encoding with a strict CSP — see [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
+Pair output encoding with a strict CSP; see [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

 Three controls, applied per field by whether the field is meant to carry HTML:

-- **Output encoding** — for output that should *not* contain HTML (e.g. an API description field): convert special characters to HTML entity references at the output context.
+- **Output encoding**: for output that should *not* contain HTML (e.g. an API description field), convert special characters to HTML entity references at the output context.
-- **Output sanitization** — for output that *is* expected to contain HTML (e.g. API documentation content): allow a safe subset of tags/attributes and strip dangerous ones (`<script>`, event-handler attributes).
+- **Output sanitization**: for output that *is* expected to contain HTML (e.g. API documentation content), allow a safe subset of tags/attributes and strip dangerous ones (`<script>`, event-handler attributes).
-- **Browser-level protection** — the legacy `X-XSS-Protection` header is deprecated and the browser XSS auditor it controlled is gone from modern browsers (removed from Chrome in v78, never implemented in Firefox) and could itself introduce vulnerabilities.
+- **Browser-level protection**: the legacy `X-XSS-Protection` header is deprecated and the browser XSS auditor it controlled is gone from modern browsers (removed from Chrome in v78, never implemented in Firefox) and could itself introduce vulnerabilities.
 Do not rely on it.
 Send `X-XSS-Protection: 0` (or omit it) and rely on a strict Content-Security-Policy together with output encoding/sanitization.
 Wire CSP and the rest of the header set through [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

-In Carbon 4 based products, input validation is low-priority, so output encoding and sanitization are mandatory — do not rely on input validation to stop XSS.
+In Carbon 4 based products, input validation is low-priority, so output encoding and sanitization are mandatory; do not rely on input validation to stop XSS.

 === "Java stack"

-    **Output encoding.** [OWASP Java Encoder](https://owasp.org/www-project-java-encoder/), which encodes per output context — pick the method for the context the data lands in: `Encode.forHtml` (HTML body), `Encode.forHtmlAttribute`, `Encode.forJavaScript` (inside an `onclick` handler or a `<script>` block), `Encode.forUri` (an `href`).
+    **Output encoding.** [OWASP Java Encoder](https://owasp.org/www-project-java-encoder/), which encodes per output context; pick the method for the context the data lands in: `Encode.forHtml` (HTML body), `Encode.forHtmlAttribute`, `Encode.forJavaScript` (inside an `onclick` handler or a `<script>` block), `Encode.forUri` (an `href`).
 In JSPs, the encoder taglib (`<e:forHtml/>`) is preferred over JSTL `<c:out/>`.
 Never write user-supplied data into a JSP with raw `<%= %>`.

-    **Output sanitization** (distinct from encoding — for fields that must accept HTML rather than have it escaped).
-Use the [OWASP Java HTML Sanitizer](https://owasp.org/www-project-java-html-sanitizer/), limited to a pre-packaged policy: start with `Sanitizers.FORMATTING`, and combine with `LINKS` / `IMAGES` / `TABLES` only if those are needed — `Sanitizers.FORMATTING.and(Sanitizers.LINKS)`, then `policy.sanitize(html)`.
+    **Output sanitization** (distinct from encoding; for fields that must accept HTML rather than have it escaped).
+Use the [OWASP Java HTML Sanitizer](https://owasp.org/www-project-java-html-sanitizer/), limited to a pre-packaged policy: start with `Sanitizers.FORMATTING`, and combine with `LINKS` / `IMAGES` / `TABLES` only if those are needed, as in `Sanitizers.FORMATTING.and(Sanitizers.LINKS)`, then `policy.sanitize(html)`.

     !!! danger "Approval required"
         Defining a custom sanitizer policy or rule, rather than using the pre-packaged policies, must have the policy and its use cases reviewed and approved by the Security and Compliance Team before release.

     **Browser-level protection.** Do not emit `X-XSS-Protection: 1; mode=block`.
 The header is deprecated and the auditor it enabled is gone from modern browsers and can itself introduce vulnerabilities.
-Focus browser-level defence on a strict nonce-based Content-Security-Policy alongside the OWASP Java Encoder output encoding above.
-If you wire the standard `org.apache.catalina.filters.HttpHeaderSecurityFilter` for other headers, note that its `X-XSS-Protection` support (`xssProtectionEnabled`) is deprecated, defaults to false, and is removed in Tomcat 11 — leave it disabled.
+Focus browser-level defense on a strict nonce-based Content-Security-Policy alongside the OWASP Java Encoder output encoding above.
+If you wire the standard `org.apache.catalina.filters.HttpHeaderSecurityFilter` for other headers, note that its `X-XSS-Protection` support (`xssProtectionEnabled`) is deprecated, defaults to false, and is removed in Tomcat 11; leave it disabled.
 Full product and deployment config lives on [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

 === "Go stack"

-    **Output encoding.** Render HTML with `html/template`, never `text/template` — `html/template` auto-escapes per context (HTML body vs. attribute vs. `<script>` vs. URL).
+    **Output encoding.** Render HTML with `html/template`, never `text/template`: `html/template` auto-escapes per context (HTML body vs. attribute vs. `<script>` vs. URL).
 For manual encoding outside a template, wrap input with `html.EscapeString`; for a value injected into a script context, marshal it with `encoding/json` and inject it as `template.JS`; for a URL, use `template.URLQueryEscaper`.

     **Output sanitization** (for fields that must accept HTML).
-Use an established sanitizer such as `bluemonday` with a strict pre-built policy — `bluemonday.UGCPolicy()` allows only a limited subset of HTML; inject the sanitized result as `template.HTML`.
+Use an established sanitizer such as `bluemonday` with a strict pre-built policy: `bluemonday.UGCPolicy()` allows only a limited subset of HTML; inject the sanitized result as `template.HTML`.

     !!! danger "Approval required"
         Defining a custom sanitization policy (in `bluemonday` or any other library), rather than using a strict pre-built policy, must be reviewed and approved by the Security and Compliance Team before release.

     **Browser-level protection.** Do not emit `X-XSS-Protection: 1; mode=block`.
 The header is deprecated and the auditor it enabled is gone from modern browsers and can itself introduce vulnerabilities.
 If anything is set, disable the legacy auditor with `w.Header().Set("X-XSS-Protection", "0")`, or omit the header entirely.
-Put browser-level defence into a strict nonce-based Content-Security-Policy set via the shared `securityHeadersMiddleware` instead.
+Put browser-level defense into a strict nonce-based Content-Security-Policy set via the shared `securityHeadersMiddleware` instead.
 Full config lives on [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

 === "Client-side (JavaScript)"

     Encode at the DOM sink, not by hand-building HTML strings.
 Avoid `.innerHTML` / jQuery `.html()` and similar HTML-insertion APIs with dynamic content.
 Use `.textContent` / jQuery `.text()` for dynamic text; when you must build HTML, create DOM nodes programmatically and append text to them.
-If dynamic input forms an HTML attribute value, additionally escape quotes — `.replace(/"/g, "&quot;").replace(/'/g, "&#39;")`.
+If dynamic input forms an HTML attribute value, additionally escape quotes with `.replace(/"/g, "&quot;").replace(/'/g, "&#39;")`.
 See the DOM-based XSS cheat sheet above for the full sink list.

 ### HTTP Response Splitting (CRLF Injection)

-External: [OWASP HTTP Response Splitting](https://owasp.org/www-community/attacks/HTTP_Response_Splitting) — read it for how a CR/LF (`%0d`/`%0a`) smuggled into a header lets an attacker emit a second, attacker-controlled response (cache poisoning, reflected XSS).
+External: [OWASP HTTP Response Splitting](https://owasp.org/www-community/attacks/HTTP_Response_Splitting).
+Read it for how a CR/LF (`%0d`/`%0a`) smuggled into a header lets an attacker emit a second, attacker-controlled response (cache poisoning, reflected XSS).

 For Carbon 4 based products, Apache Tomcat handles this internally by disallowing CR and LF in header names and values, so application code on the Tomcat transport does not need its own filter.
-If HTTP responses are generated by a different component or transport implementation, confirm it performs equivalent CR/LF filtering; if it does not, a central filter must read all headers and sanitise them before the response reaches the transport.
+If HTTP responses are generated by a different component or transport implementation, confirm it performs equivalent CR/LF filtering; if it does not, a central filter must read all headers and sanitize them before the response reaches the transport.

 !!! danger "Approval required"
     Any transport or component that generates HTTP responses directly and relies on a custom-written CR/LF-filtering filter must have that filter reviewed and approved by the Security and Compliance Team before release.

 === "Go stack"

-    `net/http` rejects raw CR/LF in header values, but validate or sanitise any user-controlled value before placing it in a header or cookie rather than relying on that alone.
+    `net/http` rejects raw CR/LF in header values, but validate or sanitize any user-controlled value before placing it in a header or cookie rather than relying on that alone.

     ```go
-    // Anti-pattern — untrusted value straight into a cookie
+    // Anti-pattern - untrusted value straight into a cookie
     http.SetCookie(w, &http.Cookie{Name: "author", Value: r.URL.Query().Get("author")})
-    // Safe — validate first, reject on failure
+    // Safe - validate first, reject on failure
     author := r.URL.Query().Get("author")
     if err := validateAuthorInput(author); err != nil {
         http.Error(w, "Invalid author input", http.StatusBadRequest)